vanschependom/KULAK_IW-shed-of-graphs/README.md

 > - `outputNumber:` the number of of graphs that passed the provided filter
 > - `filter:` the provided JSON filter, parsed as a string
 > - `passedGraphList:` a comma-seperated list of the Graph6 representations of graphs that passed the filter

+#### Configuring automatic history backup

+Let's configure the hourly backup of the `history.txt` file.
+Start by editing the cron table using the following command:

+> `crontab -e`

+Add the following line to the cron table:

+> `0 * * * * /<working_dir>/backup_history.sh`

+In the command above, `<working_dir>` is the path to your current working directory of this project.

+Save and exit the cron table.
+Afterwards, verify that the crontab was succesfully installed by running the following command:

+> `crontab -l`

+If you can see the crontab we've just configured, you're all good!

 ## Contents